-A valid certificate is then required, which is active ten days after vaccination and lasts for life.
+A valid certificate is active ten days after vaccination and lasts for life.
 Since 11 July 2016, all countries have to accept that any certificate, no matter how long ago the vaccine was given, must be accepted.
-If the vaccine is contraindicated then ask your doctor or travel clinic for an exemption certificate and wherever possible obtain a letter from the Oman embassy in your starting country to accept this.
+If the vaccine is contraindicated then ask your doctor or travel clinic for an exemption certificate and wherever possible obtain a letter from the Oman embassy in your starting country accepting this.

 Oman is one of the easiest Arab countries for foreign women to travel in without hassle, if their dress and demeanour are appropriate.
 There is little risk for women in using taxis, buses or hiring a car.
-In the Capital Area, despite the fact that the hotel bars and private clubs are a male domain (in Omani culture), you will find that, broadly, Omanis are chatty, relaxed and helpful.
-For a lone female traveller, Omani men (and for that matter Omani women, who are increasingly to be found independently in public places) can make excellent, respectful and supportive company.
-The important thing is to wear unprovocative loose-fitting clothing and to conduct yourself with politeness and friendliness, but making sure that a respectful distance is maintained.
-In general, shaking hands or making physical contact with members of the opposite sex is not polite behaviour and will probably be misinterpreted.
+In the Capital Area, despite the fact that in Omani culture the hotel bars and private clubs are a male domain, you will find that, broadly, Omanis are chatty, relaxed and helpful.
+A lone female traveller who acts within local social norms is unlikely to have the difficulty associated with some other regional countries.

 The important thing is to wear unprovocative, loose-fitting clothing and to conduct yourself with politeness and friendliness, while making sure that a respectful distance is maintained from men, as proximity might be misunderstood.
 In general, shaking hands or making physical contact with members of the opposite sex is not polite behaviour and can be misinterpreted.
 It is the woman’s choice whether to shake a man’s hand and it will not be considered rude if a handshake is not given.